Top 10 Pharmacist Interview Questions and Answers: Ace Your Retail, Hospital, or Clinical Pharmacy Interview

 7. How do you ensure accuracy when dispensing medications?

 Accuracy is everything in pharmacy.
-A single mistake can have serious consequences, so interviewers need to know you have robust systems and habits in place.
+A single mistake can have serious consequences, so interviewers need to know you have reliable systems and habits in place.

 Walk through your specific verification process and any personal techniques you use to maintain focus and accuracy.